 The Property consists of 17 contiguous mining claims covering 7,143 hectares (Figure 1).
 A recent heliborne magnetic survey completed consisted of 1,994 line-km at 50m line spacings covering the entire property.
-Final results will be received in approximately 6 weeks.
+Results have identified high priority targets and important geologic structures for crews to begin prospecting, sampling and mapping.

 Figure 1.
 Regional location and access of the Ferdinand Gold Project.